Filtering Objects and Jobs

 Created date: Search by executions created before, after, or between different dates

 Launched by: Search by the user ID of the user who launched the job.
-The filter bar automatically populates with users who have run the currently-shown jobs within the project
+The filter bar shows users who have run jobs visible in the project

 Tags: Search by tag.
-The filter bar automatically populates with tags available on the currently-shown executions
+The filter bar automatically populates with tags available on the visible executions

 Properties: Search by properties.
-The filter bar automatically provides properties available on executions currently shown within the project
+The filter bar automatically provides properties available on executions visible in the project

 Executable: Search by the ID of executable run by the executions in question.
 Examples include app-1234 or applet-5678